-Ko Chang is considered to be one of Thailand’s most beautiful islands.
-Most of the island is protected as part of a larger Mu Ko Chang Marine national park that’s comprised of more than 40 islands.
-The park is home to 29 mammal species, 74 species of birds and 42 kinds of reptiles including Ko Chang Frog – Ko Chang’s only endemic species.
+The park is home to quite an impressive variety of Thailand’s animals including 29 mammal species, 74 species of birds and 42 species of reptiles including Ko Chang Frog – Ko Chang’s only endemic species.

 Unfortunately for us, the protected part of the island was virtually inaccessible, while the unprotected part was quite heavily developed for tourism and wildlife sightings were quite uncommon.
 The only mammal that we saw during our few days on the island was a Variable squirrel.

-There was a good population of Rock monitors living in the palm trees of the resort we were staying at.
+There was a good population of Rock monitors living in the palm trees of our guesthouse.
 And at night I found a Painted Bullfrog and a Four-lined tree frog.

-We took a day to ride all around the island with a plan of trekking to one of the waterfalls.
-The ride was beautiful – Ko Chang scenery is spectacular.
+One day, we took a whole day to ride all around the island with a plan of trekking to one of the waterfalls.
+The ride was beautiful – Ko Chang’s scenery is spectacular.
 But the trek to the waterfall was quite uninteresting and the waterfall itself was completely dried out, which we should probably have expected given that it was the end of the dry season.

 Snorkelling in Mu Ko Chang National Park

-Most of Ko Chang wildlife, however, is found below the surface of the water.
+While there weren’t many wildlife spotting opportunities on Ko Chang itself, there was plenty of amazingly colourful life underwater.
 Mu Ko Chang National Park is famed for being one of the world’s top diving and snorkelling destinations.
-To investigate the abundance of marine life, we booked a full day snorkelling trip that took us to a number of islands, some of which were surrounded by beautiful coral reefs.
+To investigate the abundance of marine life, we booked a full-day snorkelling trip that took us to four different islands, some of which were surrounded by beautiful coral reefs.

-To see marine wildlife above water, go whale watching in the Gulf of Thailand!
+By the way, to see marine wildlife above water, you can also go whale watching in the Gulf of Thailand!

 On the way back from the snorkelling trip the weather started to change.
 But before the sky darkened we saw a small waterspout touch down on the water near one of the small islands.
 After which the tropical storm moved in and we were happy to climb out of the boat to the safety of dry land.

 The full-day tours differ depending on which tour agency you pick.
 Stay away from the enormous budget boats – they get quite chaotic with so many people on board.
 If you feel like a splurge, you could go on a sailing boat.
-For the mid-range however, the best agencies are Mr. Khai and Kon Tiki tours.
+For the mid-range however, the best agencies are Mr. Khai and Kon Tiki Tours.
 They have lovely wooden boats and visit some of the areas that the big tour boats don’t get to.
-Expect to pay around 1,250 – 1,500 baht per person for such mid-range tour.

 The hot season runs from March to April.
 During these months it gets quite hot and very humid.
 This period also the period of Thai holidays, especially in April during Songkran, the Thai New Year that is celebrated from 13 to 15 April.